 A virtual event is usually built around content, attendee engagement, and data.
 While there is no physical location, virtual events require many of the same elements as any other event.
 The only difference is that you need to spend time and resources on video production quality and connectivity.
 Likewise, it’s important to pay attention to the platform that you choose to use to compile your content.
 Some elements the platform needs for a successful virtual event include an event website, event registration, live presentation content, live audio-video, Q&A, live polling, note-taking slides, recorded content, interactive video conferencing, and feedback surveys.

 Virtual events rely heavily on technology, and attendance to them is not possible without the use of computers and mobile devices.
 However, there is more to virtual event technology than video conferencing tools.
 All virtual events benefit from using an event technology platform that can help the company promote, execute and manage its event.
 As mentioned, event websites are an essential piece of event tech.
-When companies are trying to execute their conference or another virtual event.
-Other important features include registration, email, and online event guide, mobile event apps, event feedback, and integrations.
+When companies are trying to execute a virtual event such as a conference, other important features include: registration, email, an online event guide, mobile event apps, event feedback, and integrations.

 Your event website is used for event promotion, and it is the key promotion tool to interest potential attendees and encourage them to register for your company’s event.
 Your website should effectively communicate the value of your virtual event, contain the event schedule, showcase the speakers, including FAQs, and guide potential attendees to register.

-Registration tools design for data collection and are critical for any company’s event.
+Registration tools are designed for data collection and are critical for any company’s event.
 They allow attendees to register for virtual events, submit preferences and personal information, and provide payment if required.
-Having an effective registration tool will enable attendees to register quickly and provide planners and marketers with the data you need to create a successful event.
-Moreover, email marketing can drive demand for an event and increase registration by keeping attendees informed before an event and engaging attendees leading to the virtual event and feedback surveys.
-Using an email marketing tool that can help deliver branded and personalized emails will help provide higher open rates and click-through metrics.
+Having an effective registration tool will enable attendees to register quickly and provide planners and marketers with the data they need to create a successful event.
+Moreover, email marketing can drive demand for an event and increase registration by keeping attendees informed before an event and engaging attendees.
+A good email marketing strategy will also lead your audience to the virtual event as well as your feedback surveys.
+Using an email marketing tool that can help deliver branded and personalized emails.
+Ultimately, this will help provide higher open rates and click-through metrics.

-Now that we have looked at want virtual events are, elements of a virtual event, and essential tools to run.
-For a successful virtual event, let us look at some tips to ensure a successful virtual event.
+So far, we have looked at what virtual events are, the elements of a virtual event, and essential tools to run for a successful virtual event.
+Let us now look at some tips to ensure a successful virtual event.